selwr/sequel/README.md

 The highest value of a particular metric in each data column of the tables is enclosed by angle brackets to illustrate its size.

-Multiplicity of anything in particular (such as subjects, topics and flags) will be given in square brackets, and any single flags will be given in round brackets.
+The multiplicity of any metric (such as subjects, topics and flags) will be given in square brackets, and any single flags will be given in round brackets.

-Round bullets illustrate topics.
-Triangular bullets illustrate flags.
-Square bullets illustrate glossary entries.
+Round bullets indicate topics.
+Triangular bullets indicate flags.
+Square bullets indicate subject.

-The report is automatically formatted to ensure a high level of readability.